PlayingWithProjections/generator_reason/README.md

 ## TODO

+refactorings needed

+* [ ] add rei files for everything
+* [ ] discover better names for the distributions
+* [ ] make the month distribution mutable so that distribution is responsible for changing it

 This is a working list, more todos will probably be needed

 * [x] make sure the events are in the correct order